DSTV Options

 Scribe wide flange

-' Outline ' generates instructions in the download file for scribing a complete outline of each abutting wide flange wherever that material overlaps the downloaded material ( click here ).
+Outline generates instructions in the download file for scribing a complete outline of each abutting wide flange wherever that material overlaps the downloaded material.

-Dash length: The length (in the primary dimension " Units " or other units ) when the " Placement lines " for the wide flange section is ' Corners '.
-Each segment at the corner will be the " Dash length " so long as the " Multiplier for line along flange " is ' 1 '.
+Dash length: The length when the Placement lines for the wide flange section is Corners.
+Each segment at the corner will be the Dash length so long as the Multiplier for line along flange is 1.

 - W tee - W tee - W tee - W tee - W tee -